 As Oprah Winfrey once said, “A mentor is someone who allows you to see the hope inside yourself.”
 If a mentee comes equipped with the right goal and mindset, a mentor can provide the strategic and purposeful guidance needed to develop and practice valuable skillsets.
 By leveraging their subject matter expertise and own lessons learned, mentors could guide mentees through their professional development journeys.

 Value of Mentorship

 Mentorship is not just for emerging professionals.
 Throughout a career journey, all professionals will undoubtedly have varying interests and goals.
-As a result, the mentorship one seeks today may look very different from that of 10 years from now, needing a tough love mentor today, but a peer or reverse mentor tomorrow.
-As such, every match serves a uniquely different purpose.
+As a result, the mentorship one seeks today may look very different from that of 10 years from now, perhaps needing a tough love mentor today, but a peer or reverse mentor tomorrow.
+As such, every match serves a unique purpose.
 Before reaching out to potential mentors, first identify current career goals and take an honest look at the development required to achieve it.
-Then, search for the right type of mentor, who can advise, challenge and inspire in those areas.
+Then, search for the right type of mentor, one who can advise, challenge and inspire in those areas.

 Mentorship Search Steps

 For example, if the ultimate goal is to obtain a leadership position, the best mentor may come in the form of a successful leader with a clear understanding of how to supervise and manage, connect work to the higher enterprise purpose, and motivate others for a collective goal.
 An impactful mentor can show their protégé how to navigate the corporate landscape, to inspire and forge strategic relationships.